-The accounting policies of the Azusa Unified School District's (the District) Building Fund (Measure K) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
-The Azusa Unified School District Building Fund accounts for financial transactions in accordance with the policies and procedures of the California School Accounting Manual.
+The accounting policies of Azusa Unified School District's (the "District") Building Fund (Measure K) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The District's Building Fund accounts for financial transactions in accordance with the policies and procedures of the California School Accounting Manual.

-Financial Reporting
+A. Financial Reporting Entity

-The financial statements include only the Building Fund of the Azusa Unified School District used to account for Measure K projects.
-This Fund was established to account for the expenditures of general obligation bonds issued under Measure K. These financial statements are not intended to present fairly the financial position and results of operations of the Azusa Unified School District in compliance with accounting principles generally accepted in the United States of America.
+The financial statements include only the Building Fund of the District used to account for Measure K projects.
+This Fund was established to account for the expenditures of general obligation bonds issued under Measure K. These financial statements are not intended to present fairly the financial position and results of operations of the District in compliance with accounting principles generally accepted in the United States of America.

-Fund Accounting
+B. Fund Accounting